 Your bunny deserves the chance to frolic and play.
 What better way to make that happen then by building them their own rabbit playpen?
 In this article, we look at free DIY projects that will teach you how to build a rabbit playpen that will give your bunny an awesome play arena.

 Some of the selections below are a little bit tricky, but most are going to be accessible to the average homeowner with a basic toolbox at their disposal.

-1. PVC: Best for the Thrifty: By Bunny Approved
+1. PVC Pen Best for the Thrifty by Bunny Approved

 Bunny Approved came up with the idea for our first design.
 This PVC playpen is cool because it only costs a few dollars maximum for supplies, and if you regularly undertake do-it-yourself projects, there is a decent chance you will already have this stuff on hand.